bahajian/k8s/README.md

 ```
+:smile:
 ### 01- Create Kubernetes Cluster using Kind:

 ```
 kind create cluster --name my-cluster
 ```
 ```
-To use a custom node image for the cluster, use the --image option:

 kind create cluster --image=[image]
 ```

+To use a custom node image for the cluster, use the --image option:

 ```
 kind create cluster --name=nodes-test --config=workerNodes.yaml
 ```